Racer159/jackal/adr/0015-artifact-server-support.md

 1. Transform any artifact references statically (i.e. swap upstream URLs in build scripts before bringing them into the environment)
 2. Transform any artifact references dynamically (i.e. swap upstream URLs in an active proxy that any build scripts could pickup through DNS)

-It was decided to go with #2 since this would allow us to support a wider array of build technologies (including those that wrap existing commands like Buck/Bazel/Make) as well as support builds that may be coming from resources not brought in by Zarf.
-This allows for more flexibility in how Zarf could transform URLs while allowing these commands to run as they would on the internet side without any modification.
+It was decided to go with #2 since this would allow us to support a wider array of build technologies (including those that wrap existing commands like Buck/Bazel/Make) as well as support builds that may be coming from resources not brought in by Jackal.
+This allows for more flexibility in how Jackal could transform URLs while allowing these commands to run as they would on the internet side without any modification.

 ## Consequences